 The University of Colorado Health and Welfare Trust (the Trust) was established June 28, 2010 to administer and manage certain health and welfare benefits for participating employees and retirees.
-The University of Colorado (the University) and University of Colorado Medicine (CU Med) were the Members of the Trust at June 30, 2021.
-The University of Colorado Hospital Authority (UCH) was a member of the Trust until July 1, 2020.
+The University of Colorado (the University) and University of Colorado Medicine (CU Med) were the Members of the Trust at June 30, 2022 and 2021.
 It is intended that the Trust shall qualify as a "voluntary employees' beneficiary association" (VEBA) under Section 501(c)(9) of the Internal Revenue Code of 1986, as amended.